-Proportion of women in U.S. leadership positions (VP or above): 37%

-Proportion of U.S. employees who selfreport as members of diverse populations: 38%

-• Total U.S. Veterans: 22

-• Women in Management: 39%

-• Women in Middle Management: 47%

-• Women in All Management Levels: 52%

-• Women in Non-Managerial Roles: 65%

-• Women IT/Engineering: 22%

-Women Promoted (out of total promotions): 55%

-• Women New Hires: 60%

-• Women Attrition: 47%
+- Proportion of women in U.S. leadership positions (VP or above): 37% - Proportion of U.S. employees who self-report as members of diverse populations: 38% - Total U.S. Veterans: 22 - Pct Women in Management 39% - Pct Women in Middle and or Other Management - 47% - Women in All Levels of Management Percent - 52% - Women in Non-managerial Positions Percent - 65% - Pct Women in Workforce 55% - Percent Women IT/Engineering 22% - Women Promoted Percentage of Total Promoted Pct - 55% - Percentage Women New Hires 60% - Percentage Women Attrition 47%

 All statistics based on totals collected in December 2023.
 Defined as those who self-reported based on descriptions listed.
 Note: 13% of the U.S. employee population chose not to disclose their race and ethnicity.